Norway’s Equinor Will Buy a Ten Percent Stake in Barra Energia’s License BM-S-8 in the Santos Basin off Brazil’s Coast.

-Equinor said on Wednesday that the acquisition will allow "Equinor and its partners to fully align the interests of the two licenses for the Carcará area".
-In early June, Equinor, ExxonMobil and Galp completed transactions on BM-S-8 to begin aligning equity stakes with those the three partners hold in the adjacent Carcará Norte block.
-BM-S-8 and northern Carcará together make up the area that contains approximately 2 billion recoverable barrels of oil equivalent.
+Equinor said on Wednesday that the acquisition will allow “Equinor and its partners to fully align the interests of the two licenses in the Carcará area.”
+In early June, Equinor, ExxonMobil, and Galp completed transactions in BM-S-8 to start aligning their ownership stakes with those held by the three partners in the adjacent Carcará North block.
+BM-S-8 and Carcará North together make up the area that contains approximately 2 billion recoverable barrels of oil equivalent.

 -